google-marketing-solutions/dreamboard/frontend/README.md

       - http://localhost
       - http://localhost:4200

-   Click Sumbit, note down the Client ID
+4. Click `Sumbit`, note down the Client ID

    Note: You will add the production URL in the next step once the frontend is deployed.
 5. Navigate to the frontend folder and run `deploy_frontend.sh` with the following arguments noted from the previous step in the following order: